 Ronald M. Mankoff Tax Clinic – 7950

-This clinic is grounded in the development of practical skills necessary to effectively represent low- income taxpayers who have a tax controversy.
-Tax cases generally include audits of tax returns, filing and trying cases in Tax Court, and bringing taxpayers into collection compliance.
+This clinic is grounded in the development of practical skills necessary to effectively represent low-income taxpayers who have a tax controversy.
+Tax cases generally include audits of tax returns, filing and trying cases in Tax Court and Federal District Court, and bringing taxpayers into collection compliance.
 Since the Earned Income Credit and refundable Child Tax credits are now the major form of public welfare benefits for low-income workers and, thus, often an important component of tax controversies, the Clinic offers opportunities to work on these issues with clients.
 Clinic students do not generally prepare tax returns unless it is required to resolve the controversy.

 Clinic students participate in a clinic seminar during the fall semester, which provides training in clinic office procedures, lawyering skills and professional responsibility with an emphasis on those relevant to tax practice, and tax procedure and law relevant to representing low-income taxpayers.
 Guest speakers from the IRS, MN Department of Revenue and practicing bar provide useful information about the practice of tax law.